All Episodes

 People are fed up with this.

-Accused of doing things they don't do, accused of thinking things they don't think, accused of being racist, bigots, sexist, homophobes when they're not.
+They're fed up with being denigrated, lied about, accused of doing things they don't do, accused of thinking things they don't think, accused of being racist, bigots, sexist, homophobes when they're not.

-So like much of everything else, here's a guy standing up to it and telling these people effectively to go to hell to get the hell out of here.
+So, like much of everything else, here's a guy standing up to it and telling these people effectively to go to hell to get the hell out of here.

 It's not a mystery to me.